SHAREHOLDER ALERT: Pomerantz Law Firm Announces The Filing Of A Class Action Against Mobileye Global Inc. - MBLY

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Feb.
-03, 2024 (GLOBE NEWSWIRE) -- Pomerantz LLP announces that a class action lawsuit has been filed against Mobileye Global Inc. (“Mobileye” or the“Company”) (NASDAQ: MBLY).
-Such investors are advised to contact Danielle Peyton at ... or 646-581-9980, (or 888), toll-free, Ext.
-7980.
-Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.
+(MENAFN- PR Newswire) NEW YORK, Feb.
+7, 2024 /PRNewswire/ -- Pomerantz LLP announces that a class action lawsuit has been filed against Mobileye Global Inc. ("Mobileye"

 The class action concerns whether Mobileye Solutions and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.